xa0412/tp/docs/UserGuide.md

 ### 2. Keep your Contact Book updated

 - Regularly update your contact book to reflect changes in friendships, courses and contact details.
-- Keeping your contact book updated improves our sorting algorithm, helping you find the best friend to discuss schoolwork with through accurate and up-to-date contact details.
+- Keeping your contact book updated improves our searching algorithm, helping you find the best friend to discuss schoolwork with through accurate and up-to-date contact details.
 - Remove outdated contacts to keep your contact book relevant and concise.

 ### 3. Be Specific & Detailed